 The long regarded rule with film photography has been to expose for the shadows when shooting B&W or Colour Negative film and to expose for the highlights when shooting slide.
 This is extremely valuable advice that should always be remembered when out shooting film.

-If your camera has a built in light meter then it's likely to be a spot or centre weighted meter.
-If it's automatic then thats all good, but if you are having to shooting manual (as you should be!) then sometimes a bit of guess work is required.
+If your camera has a built-in light meter then it's likely to be a spot or center-weighted meter.
+If it's automatic then that's all good, but if you are having to shoot manual (as you should be!) then sometimes a bit of guesswork is required.

 Note: remember to set the ISO dial on your camera to match that of the film speed you are using.